paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 ### <a name="lateOrEarlyCalc"></a>[Late or Early Retirement](https://www.ssa.gov/OACT/quickcalc/early_late.html)
 [https://www.ssa.gov/OACT/quickcalc/early_late.html](https://www.ssa.gov/OACT/quickcalc/early_late.html)

+**Users**
+* Users who want to retire early or later

 **Takeaways**
+* There is a lot of explanatory text stating the effects of retiring early or later and the forumla for determining the reduction.
+Not sure if that is needed
 * This might be for a slightly different audience - users who are slightly younger (50) and want to plan when they can go on retirement
 * The results are not dynamic - it will be 90% of "primary insurance amount", but if a user is only coming here to see when they retire, they might not know how much that is
 * UX
   * Small Fields
   * Results come back in a text box
+  * Calculator is surrounded by text

 **Next Steps**
 * While this might be an ad hoc calculator, it needs more functionality to be useful.